Blog

 8am – I wake up and get ready for another day of lectures.
 My final lecture ends by 1pm, and I take the 2.15pm train back to Sheffield, arriving home before 4pm.

 6.30pm – 8.30pm – The youth club is one of the few of its kind in Sheffield, and funding is always a challenge.
-I’ve been reaching out to supermarkets and businesses like JD Sports for support.
-Despite the struggles, seeing the young people thrive makes it all worth it.
+I’ve been reaching out to supermarkets including Asda and businesses like Lush for support with donations and fundraising.
+Despite the struggles, seeing the young people thrive makes it all worth it, boosting my determination to do what I can with my team to ensure the provision stays open.

 9.30pm – After the session, I wind down by watching something on Netflix or ITV.
 I recently finished The Traitors, which I loved for its insight into human psychology.